tuf-code/tuf-code/README.md

 - Postgres
 - CSS Flex & Grid

-🤔 I also interested in:
+🤔 I also interested in learning more:

 - Design Patterns
 - Clean Code